NuBFightForMyDream/Intania_Department_Calculator_2025/README.md

    py -m pip install numpy # for Mathematical Calculation
    ```

-2. I edited all code in Github codespaces (to practice using Git commands).
-Well , Git command using in this program will be
+Note : I edited all code in Github codespaces (to practice using Git commands).
+Git command using in this program will be
    ```
     # First you need to press ☑️ Commit in GitHub Extension first .
 Then these are commands for commit & push to GitHub respectively
     git commit -m "Update your commit message here" git push origin main # push to main branch
    ```
+2. Changing formula from Google Sheets to Python code (you can read my code in `main_calculator.py`)

+3.
 ### How to run it on your own machine

 1. Install the requirements